survivejs/webpack-book/manuscript/03_introduction.md

 ## Book Versioning

 Given this book receives a fair amount of maintenance and improvements due to the pace of innovation, there's a versioning scheme in place.
 Release notes for each new version are maintained at the [book blog](http://survivejs.com/blog/).
-That should give you a good idea of the major changes between versions.

-Examining the GitHub repository is beneficial.
-Consider using the GitHub *compare* tool for this purpose.
+You can also use GitHub *compare* tool for this purpose.
 Example:

 ```
 https://github.com/survivejs/webpack-book/compare/v1.9.0...v2.0.0-rc3